 If you love flavor, and you love salad, this Greek Chicken Salad is for you!

-The chicken thighs are marinated in yogurt, delicious spices, and tons of lemon juice and lemon zest.
+The chicken thighs are marinated in yogurt, a delicious Mediterranean seasoning blend, and tons of lemon juice and lemon zest.
 Then they’re baked for failproof, perfect every time, melt in your mouth flavor.

 If you’ve ever worried about overbaking your chicken and ending up with really dry meat, definitely try baked Greek chicken thighs.
 They’re super forgiving and so easy to get right.